Thecgroupstudio/cgroup-vsl-funnel/email-sequence-explanation.md

         <li>Prepare any specific questions you have about the program</li>
     </ul>

-    <p>This 30-minute call will help us determine if the Executive Presence Immersion is the right fit for your leadership goals.
-There's no pressure or obligation—just an open conversation about how we might be able to help you.</p>
+    <p>This 30-minute call will reveal how the Executive Presence Immersion can transform your leadership presence and help you achieve breakthrough results.
+I'm excited to share specific strategies tailored to your unique leadership journey.</p>

     <p>If you need to reschedule, please use the link in your calendar invitation or reply to this email.</p>